How to increase phone storage

 Operating systems and apps are constantly being updated, so while we've just added more tips and tricks to this guide, there could be newer ones already – or simply ones we've not found.

-Let us know any tricks we've not covered here via the MSE Forum, firstname.lastname@example.org or @MoneySavingExp.
+Let us know of any tricks we've not covered here via the MSE Forum, by emailing email@example.com or on Twitter via MoneySavingExp.

 'I grabbed 45GB back' – some inspiration before you start